IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 }
 ```

 After the connection has been built, you can create a `JestClient` instance from the connection factory object `factory.getObject()`.
 The `JestClient` is used to invoke the `execute` method on any Elasticsearch queries that you build.
-This example uses `build` to build a `Health` query to look at the health of the cluster using Elasticsearch's builder classes.
+This example uses `build` to build a `Health` query to look at the health of the cluster by using Elasticsearch's builder classes.

 After you have built a query, use `JestResult` to get the documents and print it to the terminal as a JSON object then close down the client with `shutdownClient`.